WoodProgrammer/Turkish-Language-NLP-API/README.md

     `$ pip install virtualenv`

-After installed these modules problemless.
+After installed these modules without any error.

     `$ cd FLASK-API/
      $ source api bin/activate`

 You can activate the virtualenv but you need install packages again:

      `$(api)  pip install -r requirements.txt`